-The Attorney General’s Fair Labor Division (FLD) is receiving many questions from both employers and employees about COVID-19 and its impact on the workplace.
-We understand that this an extremely difficult time for employers and employees alike.
+The Attorney General’s Fair Labor Division (FLD) has received many questions from both employers and employees about COVID-19 and its impact on the workplace.
 Below are answers to provide general guidance on some of the most frequently asked questions.
 The following is provided for informational purposes and is not to be construed as a legal opinion of the Attorney General.
 We will continue to update this guidance as circumstances may change.

 The FAQs are available for download here.